Below are the frequently asked questions, related to NCBA membership:

 - Intellectual Property Law: Open to non-lawyer patent agents.

-- Law Practice Management: Open to non-lawyer firm administrators, affiliates of Paralegal Division and non-lawyer law librarians.
-If you are a licensed lawyer, in any state, we require that you join the Association and the section that interests you
+- Small Firm & Technology: Open to non-lawyer firm administrators, affiliates of Paralegal Division and non-lawyer law librarians.
+If you are a licensed lawyer, in any state, we require that you join the Association and the section that interests you.

 Q. What is the difference between the Corporate Counsel and Business Law sections, as far as membership requirements?